About The Round Robin

 Every season was the same routine — rearranging browser tabs across multiple monitors, cross-referencing NET rankings on one screen, quad records on another, trying to hold it all together while making placement decisions.
 The data was always there.
 A clean, efficient way to work with it wasn't.

-After 16 years, I built what I always wanted.
-The Nest is my bracket software, powered by live Warren Nolan data and designed around one goal — letting you work through a field of 68 teams the way the selection committee actually thinks about them.
-Efficiency, usability, and objectivity in one place.
+After 16 years, I built what I always wanted — and tried to build it in a way that doesn't require 16 years of experience to use.
+Bracket Studio is powered by live Warren Nolan data and designed around a single goal: let anyone work through a field of 76 teams the way the selection committee actually does.
+Every metric in one place, zero tab-switching, no spreadsheets required.

-The Paymon Score is a bracket accuracy metric — a way to measure bracketology precision beyond simply picking the right teams.
+The Bracket Performance Calculator is a bracket accuracy metric — a way to measure bracketology precision beyond simply picking the right teams.
 It rewards exact seed placement and grades proximity, giving a fuller picture of how well a bracket actually reflects the committee's thinking.
+The calculator is powered by the Paymon Scoring System.
 We built the calculator.
 The Round Robin is its home.

 The Round Robin